Day 3: The Waterfront

 4 p.m.: Watch cocoa beans become chocolate bars.
 Another three blocks north is Jacques Torres, the closest thing New York has to the Willy Wonka factory.

 5:30 p.m.: Play with exotic toys.
-Venture up a set of black-and-white-stairs to Toy Tokyo, an eccentric East Village shop where adults will appreciate vintage collectibles and the kids can ogle Lord of the Rings action figures interspersed with Japanese “candy” toys.
+Venture up a set of black-and-white-stairs to Toy Tokyo, an eccentric East Village shop where adults will appreciate vintage collectibles and the kids can ogle Star Wars and Godzilla action figures interspersed with Japanese “candy” toys.

 7 p.m.: Feast on some perfectly crisp crust.
 Walk east on Spring Street to indulge in a crackly coal-oven pizza at the legendary Lombardi's on the fringe of Little Italy.
 During the inevitable wait for a table, the kids can romp in the playground next door.

 7:45 p.m.: Scream for ice cream.
-Since you probably won’t find green-tea or black-sesame ice cream back home, drop by Chinatown Ice Cream Factory, just five blocks south, for a cold, colorful dessert.
+Since you probably won’t find green-tea or black-sesame ice cream back home, drop by Chinatown Ice Cream Factory, just six blocks south, for a cold, colorful dessert.